enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 What are parametric designs?
 	Methods like the Monte Carlo, similar to RFT but they don't rely on approximate results.
 They are comp. intensive What are non-parametric approches in FWER?
-	They use the data itselfs to find
+	They use the data itselfs to recreate empirical new distribution of the test statistic

 False discovery rate
 	Has to do with this false positive and negative
 	R is the total of FP and TP